Felix of Cantalice: Life

-Felix was the third of four sons born to Santi and Santa Porri.
+Felix Porri was the third of four sons born to Santi and Santa Porri.
 They were poor farmers.
 At about the age of ten, Felix was hired out first as a shepherd to a family at Cittàducale, where he later worked as a farm hand.
 Until the age of twenty-eight he worked as a farm laborer and shepherd.
 He developed the habit of praying while he worked.
 One day, while plowing a field, something spooked the oxen and he fell.
 He was trampled, the plow passing over his body.
 However, he arose uninjured, and in gratitude immediately entered a Capuchin monastery.

 Toward the end of autumn 1543, Felix entered the newly founded Capuchin friars as a lay brother at the Citta Ducale friary in the municipality of Anticoli Corrado.
 It is said that he was well noted for his piety.
 In 1547 he was sent to Rome as quaestor of the Capuchin Friary of St. Bonaventure, where he spent his remaining 40 years begging alms to help in the friars' work of aiding the sick and the poor.

 In Rome, Brother Felix became a familiar sight, wandering barefoot through the streets, with a sack slung over his shoulders, knocking on doors to seek donations.
 He received permission from his superiors to help the needy, especially widows with many children.
 It is said that his begging sack was as bottomless as his heart.
-Brother Felix blessed all benefactors and all those he met with a humble “Deo Gratias!” (thanks be to God!), causing many to refer to him as “Brother Deo Gratias".
+Brother Felix blessed all benefactors and all those he met with a humble "Deo Gratias!" (thanks be to God!), causing many to refer to him as "Brother Deo Gratias".
 Felix was so successful in his work that during the famine of 1580, the political leader of Rome asked the Capuchins if they would 'lend' Felix to them so he could collect food and provisions for the entire city.
 The Capuchins agreed and Felix embraced his new task.